-The original goal was to exchange knowledge and training between the EU (UoM) and UA partners in the field of integral composite structures production, using dry-fibre preforms and out-of-autoclave process, advanced characterisation and rational approach for testing of composite structures.
+The goal was to exchange knowledge and training between the EU (UoM) and UA partners in the field of integral composite structures production, using dry-fibre preforms and out-of-autoclave process, advanced characterisation and rational approach for testing of composite structures.

-For training purpose, main activity took place between KhAI (UA) and UoM (UK).
+For training purposes, the main activity took place between KhAI (UA) and UoM (UK).
 A researcher from KhAI visited UoM and was trained by skilled staff on composite manufacturing by means of RTM and vacuum infusion processes (with/without heating) using dry-fibre preforms manufactured by 3D weaving and filament winding/braiding.

-In the pilot project, the trainee also manufactured metal-CFR composite 'Hybrid-joints' by out-of-autoclave process using 3D woven fabrics and 2 different designs of metal inserts made of titanium alloy.
-Curing of the work-piece was done approximately within 5 hours with turned on of vacuum unit and heating of surface 60°C, while full curing cycle lasted 24 hours.
-Stereo/optical and scanning electron microscopic characterisation was conducted on joints to study impact of insert design on quality of impregnation by infusion process and generated localised defect zones.
+In the pilot project, the trainee also manufactured metal-CFR composite 'Hybrid-joints' by out-ofautoclave process using 3D woven fabrics and 2 different designs of metal inserts made of titanium alloy.
+The workpiece was cured for approximately 5 hours with a turned on vacuum unit and heating of surface 60 °C, with the full curing cycle lasting 24 hours.
+Stereo/optical and scanning electron microscopic characterisation was conducted on joints to study the impact of insert design on quality of impregnation by infusion process and localised defect zones generated.

-Metal inserts used in this case-study were manufactured by UA partner Joint Stock Company (FED) by Electrical Discharge Machining (EDM).
+The metal inserts used in this case-study were manufactured by UA partner Public Joint Stock Company FED by Electrical Discharge Machining (EDM).
 Mechanical testing of hybrid-joint specimens was done by NASU (Pisarenko).
 UkrRIAT supported this study by providing a review of research and technology in Ukraine concerning metal to composite joining.

-Milestones achieved until M18:
+Milestones achieved until M36: